Ed Curran serves as a meteorologist for CBS 2 Chicago.

 Curran received his degree from Columbia College.
 He also completed Mississippi State University’s Broadcast Meteorology program and has earned the American Meteorological Society’s Seal of Approval.

-Ed lives in the northwest suburbs with his wife Monica, daughter Jessica, son Jeff and their dogs, Ricky and Shelby.
+Ed lives in the northwest suburbs with his wife Monica, daughter Jessica, son Jeff.